 Let us know what you think, take our reader survey!
-We want to learn more about our readers in order to improve the Teacher Trendline and better serve your needs.
+We want to learn more about our readers in order to improve the District Trendline and better serve your needs.
 Click here to take our brief survey.

 With the release of new federal data on absences, teacher and student attendance is back in the news.
 This month, we take a look at how much leave time teachers receive each year and what policies school districts use to incentivize higher teacher attendance, from allowing sick and personal leave to carryover from year to year to paying teachers for unused leave when they retire.

 School districts offer teachers some combination of sick leave and personal leave, but the variations in how they define various categories of leave can make it difficult to compare across districts.
 To address this issue, NCTQ uses the term general leave, in which we include all leave days that districts label as sick or personal, as well as other kinds of routine leave taken for personal reasons such as religious observances or voting leave.
 This definition makes an apple-to-apple comparison possible among districts.
 Click here for more information on how NCTQ categorizes leave.)